BicycleTips/bicycletips.github.io/_posts/2022-06-30-finding-a-place-to-stay-at-unbound.md

 ---
 So you're thinking you might want to go to Unbound Gravel 2023?
 The lottery won't open up until January 2023, but if you haven't booked a hotel already, you're out of luck.

 Emporia's hotels book up really quickly.
-If you haven't booked already, you are likely out of luck, but if you follow some of the tips below, we'll try to help you find a place tos tay that doesn't take you an hour plus of driving each way (Topeka).
+If you haven't booked already, you are likely out of luck, but if you follow some of the tips below, we'll try to help you find a place to stay that doesn't take you an hour plus of driving each way (Topeka).

 (6/30/2022) I was able to book a room at a hotel this morning, so there are still some available.